WebRabbit1796/react_ecommerce/README.md

 ## Backend

 The backend of the application is built with NodeJS and ExpressJS and uses a MongoDB database to store the product and user data.
-The source code for the backend can be found at [https://github.com/Saurabh-8585/MERN-E-Commerce-Backend](https://github.com/Saurabh-8585/MERN-E-Commerce-Backend).
+The source code for the backend can be found at [https://github.com/howardjohnson159/react_ecommerce_backend](https://github.com/howardjohnson159/react_ecommerce_backend).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.